-It's just as important securing your rear entry points.
-Not all patio and French doors have good internal locking systems; it's time to enhance them.
+It's important to secure your home's rear doors.
+Not all patio and French doors have great internal locking systems, so it's time to enhance and reinforce them.

 Patio doors may be an attractive feature of the home, but are they a weak point?
-Can we do anything to further fortify our back doors?
+Can we do anything to fortify our rear entry points?
 Yes, we can!

-When securing our house, we need to go beyond locking up the front door.
-Those of us with French doors for our patio should focus on having the best French door locks to protect our homes.
+When securing our house, we need to go beyond locking up the front.
+Those of us with French doors for our patio area should focus on having the best locks to protect our homes.

 The following buyer's guide and reviews of five top-rated locks should help you decide on the right one.

-The Patlock Instant French Door and Conservatory Lock is reliable and long-lasting.
+The Patlock conservatory lock is reliable and durable.
 This strong build might help slow would-be burglars down.
-It also uses an easy-fitting system so that you can attach to your handles and secure it in seconds.
+It uses an easy-fitting system so that you can attach to your handles and secure them in seconds.

-The lock is designed in a standard white colour that may better blend in with your interior room.
-It's still large enough that it has instant visibility from the outside.
-So anyone considering breaking in knows immediately that your door has protection.
+The lock is designed in a standard white colour that may blend in with your interior room.
+It's large enough that it has instant visibility from the outside.
+Anyone considering breaking in knows that your front entry has protection.

-No keys or any type of code is needed with this.
-Instead, you squeeze to unlock it from the inside.
-This may need a good deal of pressure to unlock though, so those of you with any sort of weakness in your hands may have to practice.
+No keys or any code is needed with this.
+You squeeze to unlock it from the inside.
+It may need a good deal of pressure to open, so those of you with any weakness in your hands may need to practice!

-The Tough Patio French Door Lock is like a sliding door security bar in a sense.
-It's straightforward and unobtrusive, slipping easily across your handles.
-The design is sleek as well so that it doesn't stick out that much.
+The Tough Patio Lock is like a sliding door security bar in a sense.
+It's straightforward and discreet, slipping seamlessly across the handles.
+The design is sleek, so it doesn't stick out much.

-This lock also features a solid build that’s rather heavy, but that may give evidence to its sturdy construction.
+This lock features a solid build that feels heavy, but that may prove its sturdy construction.
 It's made from 3 mm steel that isn't easily bent or broken.
-Even the white powder-coated finish is durable, withstanding scratches so it isn't prone to chipping.
+The white powder-coated finish is durable, withstanding scratches, so it isn't prone to chipping.

-The lock does feature a key design rather than a press and go.
+The lock does feature a key design than a press and go system.
 It includes a padlock and two keys.
-Yet, the padlock doesn't seem as high in quality as the rest of the lock, so it may need replacing.
+The padlock doesn't seem high in quality as the rest of the lock, so it may need replacing.

-You can see this from the outside in spite of its thinness.
-Also, it does come across as light in weight, which may allow it to install even quicker.
+You can see this from the outside despite its thinness.
+It does come across as light in weight, which may allow it to install quicker.

-No matter its weight, it still maintains a build that's almost unwavering as it's made from steel.
-This type of construction should also help it withstand frequent use as you install and uninstall it to reach your patio.
+No matter its weight, it maintains a build that's unwavering as it's made from steel.
+This construction type should help it withstand frequent use as you install and uninstall it to reach your patio.

-The Tough & Easy French Patio Door Lock is for two horizontal door handles only.
-More specifically, it fits P, D, and standard handles.
+The Tough & Easy French Patio Door Lock is for two horizontal door handles.
+It fits P, D, and standard grips.

-An intruder should be able to notice this lock right away from the outside.
-Meanwhile, it won't exactly stick out too obviously inside your home if aesthetics are your concern.
+An intruder should be able to notice this lock from the outside.
+It won't rigidly stick out inside your home if aesthetics are your concern.

-As for how you use it, this French door lock features a padlock layout.
-It also comes with two keys so that you always have an extra to stash elsewhere or give to family members.
-If you wish, the design does allow you to change it to another similar-sized padlock or combination lock instead.
+As for how you use it, this lock features a padlock layout.
+It comes with two keys so that you have an extra to stash or give to family members.
+If you wish, the design does allow you to change it to another similar-sized padlock or combination lock.

 Although the 5 mm steel construction appears well-lasting, the white powder-coated paint may still chip.
 It's questionable then how long this lock can hold up.

-This Avonstar Patio Door Security Lock features an appealing brass design that may help it better blend in with your French door handles.
-It's still long enough so that it can remain visible outside.
+This Avonstar patio lock features an appealing brass design that may help it blend in with your door handles.
+It's enough so that it can remain visible from the garden.

-Beyond appearances, it has a good amount of defence against tampering or rough use.
+Beyond appearances, it has a fair amount of defence against tampering or rough use.

-The lock takes little effort to set up too.
+The lock takes little effort to set up.
 All you have to do is slip it on your handles and twist the locking pin to secure it.
-Keep in mind that it only fits on two horizontal door handles.
+Keep in mind that it fits on two horizontal handles.

-When you are installing this, it can be too easy at times as you can over-tighten the screw.
-This might make it more difficult to uninstall it when you need to remove it.
+When you are installing this, it can be easy at times as you can over-tighten the screw.
+This might make it difficult to uninstall it when you need to remove it.